-The O2ptima uses a special loop overpressure valve (OPV) located on the exhalation (right) counterlung.
-They use a specific spring to optimize the cracking pressure for rebreather counterlung use.
+The O2ptima uses a special loop overpressure valve (OPV) located on the front side of the exhalation (right) counterlung.
+A specific spring is used to optimize the cracking pressure for rebreather counterlung use.
 Do not replace with a standard drysuit exhaust valve as they can have a much higher cracking pressure which can lead to lung overexpansion injuries.